-- 13. Choose Cloning > Gateway Expression Clone to again open the Project window. - 14.
-Use the Vector drop-down menu to select the destination vector pAd/BLOCK-iT-DEST. - 15.
-Use the Clone drop-down menu to select Tn5w(1559,2353) L1-L2 Entry Clone 1 from the bottom of the list.

-- 16. Press Try It and then Make It. - 17.
+- 11. Choose Cloning > Gateway Expression Clone to again open the Project window. - 12.
+Use the Vector drop-down menu to select the destination vector pAd/BLOCK-iT-DEST. - 13.
+Use the Clone drop-down menu to select Tn5w(1559,2353) L1-L2 Entry Clone 1 from the bottom of the list. - 14.
+Press Try It and then Make It. - 15.
 The Setup tab asks whether you wish to verify the clone.
-Press the Cancel button. - 18.
+Press the Cancel button.

 A new folder, Gateway Expression 2, is added to Project tab.

-Double-click on Gateway Expression 2 Clone 1 to open it in the Document window.
-The top pane shows the simulated expression clone in the Circular view.
+The Gateway Expression 2 Clone 1 opens automatically in a new Document window.
+As before, the top pane shows the simulated expression clone in the Circular view.